Dynamics of quantized vortices under quasi-periodic boundary conditions: Fluid elements with non-zero net vorticity

 \section{Fluid elements with non-zero net vorticity}

-This section follows the discussion and ideas presented in \citet{Mingarelli_2016,WoodTobyS.2019Qbcf}, extending them to a time-dependent scenario.
-The aim is to develop a framework that mimics the bulk behavior of a superfluid, namely a fluid element where persistent currents can be homogeneous and stationary, and where quantised vortices can be traced for long times without leaving the finite computational domain~\cite{AntoHaskell,Liu2024}.
+This section follows the discussion and ideas presented in \citet{Mingarelli_2016,WoodTobyS.2019Qbcf}, rewriting them in a time-dependent scenario.
+The aim is to develop a framework that mimics the bulk behavior of a superfluid, namely a fluid element where persistent currents can be homogeneous and stationary, and where quantised vortices can be traced for long times without leaving the finite computational domain~\citep{AntoHaskell,Liu2024}.